Cannabis in Virginia

 Buying Marijuana in Virginia

 Buying marijuana in Virginia is still not possible, as dispensaries are set to open in 2024.

 Unfortunately, dispensaries are not yet open in Virginia!
 Stay tuned - but expect them to open in 2024.

 Using a Marijuana Delivery Service

-With the lack of legalization, marijuana dispensaries are non-existent.
-Once marijuana becomes legal, we’ll be sure to have all of the information you need.
+It is unknown what hours dispensaries will have.
+Once dispensaries are open, we’ll be sure to have all of the information you need.

-While it is not possible to buy marijuana, patients with severe medical conditions may qualify for a medical CBD license.
+While it is not possible to buy marijuana at this time, patients with severe medical conditions may qualify for a medical CBD license.
 By going through an extensive process, patients may legally obtain state-produced CBD oil which contains small amounts of CBD and/ or THC-A. As of right now, this s the only possible substitute for marijuana that is legal to buy in Virginia.